 Register and publish in full text

-REGISTRATION in LUCRIS and add a full text
+Registration in LUCRIS and adding a full text

 As a doctoral student at LU, you use LUCRIS to register your degree project and the thesis.
 The registration makes the thesis visible in LU's Research Portal and on the university's calendar for upcoming defences.
 When a thesis is registered, it should also be made freely available electronically in full text.